-The Quad Cities Area is located along the lowa/ Illinois border, with the Mississippi River bisecting the area.
-The Quad Cities planning area boundary had a population of 298,005 people according to the 2010 census.
-The area's population for the 2045 Quad Cities Long Range Transportation Plan horizon year is forecasted to be 351,154, or a net increase of 53,149 people from 2010.
-Employment in the urban area for base year 2010 was 161,988, and is forecasted to grow by 26,370 to a total of 188,358.
+The Quad Cities Area is located along the Iowa/Illinois border, with the Mississippi River bisecting the area.
+The Quad Cities planning area boundary had a population of 283,320 people according to the 2018 American Community Survey.
+The area's population for the Connect QC 2050: Quad Cities Long Range Transportation Plan horizon year is forecasted to be between 303,300 and 372,700.
+Employment in the urban area for base year 2015 was 191,814, and is forecasted at a range between 181,400 and 238,100.
 Population and employment numbers have an impact on the roadway network in terms of the number of vehicles on the roadway and the number of potential transit users.

 Bridges over the Mississippi River are the most important and limiting transportation aspect of the Quad Cities Area.
 The Quad Cities are joined by five Mississippi River crossings and seven Rock River crossings.
-The highest average daily traffic (ADT) volume in the entire study area, and one of the highest in the State of Iowa, is 70,500 (2013) on the I-74 bridge over the Mississippi River.
+The highest average daily traffic (ADT) volume in the entire study area, and one of the highest in the State of Iowa, is 69,700 (2019) on the I-74 bridge over the Mississippi River.
 The three centrally-located bridge crossings on this river (I-74, Centennial, and Government) are by far the most congested areas in the Quad Cities, particularly when they are under maintenance or rehabilitation.
+The new I-74 Bridge is complete and will greatly increase capacity of the network and reduce or eliminate congestion in that corridor.
+It will also allow for additional capacity in the event of closures at other river crossings.